allemas/apm4me/README.md

   Actually not really done, method calling is traced correctly, but not in a tracing context. _without specific class instrumentation maybe not possible_
 - Export flamegraph on a port : not totally adone
   - this should come with concept and explanations
-- Instrumentation example: log appender to quickwit.
+- Instrumentation example: log appender to quickwit : not started